A Final Nail in the Coffin

 Coffin Cases For Martin Guitars

-served the owners of their guitars, but first and foremost were used to
+but first and foremost were used to ship guitars to Martin's

-distributors.
-Many of these cases are
+distributors by stage coach.
+Many of these cases are still

-still affixed with remnants of shipping labels and wax seals.
+affixed with remnants of shipping labels

-the end of the Nineteenth Century.
+the 1830's through the end of the Nineteenth Century.

 After 1930, Martin stamped the size and style name on the neck